Pottergate Tower at Alnwick

 There are no children, babies or pets permitted to stay at Pottergate Tower due to the very narrow and winding steep staircase into the tower.
 Pottergate Tower is also not suitable for any guests with restricted mobility.

-Pottergate Tower has it’s own very unique style, as perfectly portrayed in the amazing photography.
-Explosed stone, state of the art technology and absolute comfort makes this a 21st century Princess Tower.
+Pottergate Tower has its own very unique style, as perfectly portrayed in the amazing photography.
+Exposed stone, state of the art technology and absolute comfort makes this a 21st century Princess Tower.

 Facts & Features